ryanpcmcquen/image-ultimator/README.md

     sudo apt-get install nasm libtool autoconf build-essential

+Some systems will also require the following packages:

+    sudo apt-get install pkg-config libpng-dev

 After that, download the most recent release and run something like this:

 ```sh